matplotlib/matplotlib/INSTALL.rst

 Windows
 -------

-We strongly recommend using `scipy-stack compatible Python distributions
+We strongly recommend using `SciPy-stack compatible Python distributions
 <https://www.scipy.org/install.html>`_ such as WinPython, Python(x,y),
 Enthought Canopy, or Continuum Anaconda, which have Matplotlib and its dependencies, plus other useful packages, preinstalled.